KulaWorkshop/kula.quest/docs/formats/level.md

 ## Overview

-Kula World uses a custom binary format for storing level data.
+Kula Quest uses a custom binary format for storing level data.
 This format does not have its own extension, and is mostly the same across all versions of the games with slight differences.

 -   This format uses [**little endian**](https://en.wikipedia.org/wiki/Endianness).
 -   Every value in this format is read as a 2 byte signed integer. `(int16_t)`

 ### Structure

+The format is comprised of the following structure:

+-   Block types
+-   The amount of blocks and property count
+-   Block properties
+-   Optional level metadata

 ```c
 struct LevelFile_t {